-In March 2020, the GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, effective for fiscal year 2023.
+Recent adoptions of accounting standards and future changes in accounting principles - In March 2020, the GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, effective for fiscal year 2023.
 This Statement requires that public-private and public-public partnerships that meet the definition of a lease apply the guidance in Statement No. 87, Leases, as amended, if certain conditions apply.
-The impact of this Statement has not yet been determined.
+The College had no reportable public-private or public-public partnerships for 2023.

 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, effective for fiscal year 2023.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 A SBITA is defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.
-The College is following the State's Office of Financial Management directives to prepare for the implementation of this Statement.
+The College had no reportable subscription-based information technology arrangements for 2023.